therohk/hiberium/README.md

 ### Upcoming Features

-1. Bulk import and export endpoint via csv files to support data seeding.

-2. Composite entities that allow nested concepts and child tables.
+1. Full support for spring mongo and elastic search client.

+2. Optional spring security integration with JWT tokens.

 3. Dependency ordering for sql create table statements.

-4. Optional spring security integration with JWT tokens.

-5. Full support for spring elastic search client.

-6. Optional entity insert using form submission.
+4. Optional entity insert using form submission.

+5. Encrypted data in service layer for any attribute.

 ---